-The intelligent fish farm system proposed by Chiu et al. (2022) in Taiwan.
+The intelligent fish farm system proposed in Taiwan, China.
 The proposed intelligent fish pond encompasses several sensors such as dissolved oxygen sensor, pH sensor, turbidity sensor, and temperature sensor.
 The heater, water pump, and pH sensor are under the protection of the wind-proofing device throughout the fish pond operation.
 Other devices that interact directly with the find pond without the protection of wind-proofing device are food-feeding device, turbidity sensor, dissolved oxygen sensor, temperature sensor, and agitator.
 The heater, water pump, limit switch, all sensors, food-feeding device, IPCAM, motor, and agitator are orchestrated by a micro-controller, namely Arduino Mega2560 with integrated Wi-Fi module for real-time surveillance